mgmartel/WP-Tiles/readme.txt

 == Screenshots ==

-1. Example of tile templates
+1. Example of tile templates (posts and photos courtesy of [Motomonkey Adventures](http://motomonkeyadventures.com)
 2. Example of tile templates
 3. Example of tile templates (featured)
 4. Example of tile templates (plain)